polybar/polybar/README.md

 ## Installation

 ###  Arch Linux
-Install the AUR package `lemonbuddy-git`
+Install the AUR package [lemonbuddy-git](https://aur.archlinux.org/packages/lemonbuddy-git/) to get the latest version, or [lemonbuddy](https://aur.archlinux.org/packages/lemonbuddy/) for the latest stable release.

 ###  Void Linux
 A package will be written for XBPS so stay tuned.